stamparm/maltrail/README.md

 MalTrail
 ============

-**MalTrail** is a malicious traffic monitoring tool originally designed for malware tracking purposes, utilizing publicly available specialized lists for malicious (or generally suspicious) domains, URLs and/or IPs: [MDL](http://www.malwaredomainlist.com/hostslist/hosts.txt), [MalwareDomains](http://malwaredomains.lehigh.edu/files/domains.txt), [abuse.ch](https://zeustracker.abuse.ch/blocklist.php?download=domainblocklist), [Emerging Threats](https://rules.emergingthreats.net/open/suricata/rules/emerging-dns.rules) and [OpenPhish](https://openphish.com/feed.txt).
+**MalTrail** is a malicious traffic monitoring tool originally designed for malware tracking purposes, utilizing publicly available specialized lists for malicious (or generally suspicious) domains, URLs and/or IPs.
 Preferably it should be run on a (Linux) box connected to the router's [port mirroring](http://en.wikipedia.org/wiki/Port_mirroring) interface or [network tap](http://en.wikipedia.org/wiki/Network_tap) device.
 It uses [Pcapy](http://corelabs.coresecurity.com/index.php?module=Wiki&action=view&type=tool&name=Pcapy) library for sniffing purposes.
 Also, it runs in multiprocessing mode (depending on # of CPU cores) to maximize the packet processing performance.

 ![Report](http://i.imgur.com/k7JlIjC.png)